Jennifer Kay Group

 For prospective undergraduate students: We would be delighted to have you contribute to our group's research.
 You should have a strong background in programming/computing/math/science.
 One option is to write a joint research proposal for the University of Colorado's UROP program.

-For prospective graduate students: Please apply to graduate school in ATOC and also consider applying for a fellowship: NSF Graduate Research Fellowship Program, NASA Earth and Space Science and Technology Fellowship, NOAA Fellowships.
+For prospective graduate students: Please apply to graduate school in ATOC and also consider applying for a fellowship.
+For example: NSF Graduate Research Fellowship Program, NASA Future Investigators in NASA Earth and Space Science and Technology Fellowship, NOAA Fellowships.
 Note: Our group is not recruiting new graduate students for Fall 2023.

 For prospective postdoctoral research fellows: Demonstrating your ability to pursue and fund independent research is especially important.
 Please let us know if you have an idea for a joint research proposal.
 In addition, the following fellowships are highly recommended: CIRES Fellowship, NOAA Climate and Global Change Fellowship.